 Sig Sauer Zulu 9 HDX 11x45mm Roof Prism Binoculars

 Sig developed quality optics, combining HDX with a fully multi-coated Abbe-Koenig prism system to receive high brightness in any light conditions thanks to up to 95 % light transmission.
-Sig Sauer Zulu 9 HDX Binoculars are designed in rugged magnesium casing with rubber armor of graphite color, equipped with multi-position twist-up eyecups, providing significant eye relief.
-These binoculars come with tethered objective lens covers, lens cloth, a neck and shoulder strap, and a padded ballistic nylon case.
+They are designed in rugged magnesium casing with rubber armor of graphite color, equipped with multi-position twist-up eyecups, providing significant eye relief.
+They come with tethered objective lens covers, lens cloth, a neck and shoulder strap, and a padded ballistic nylon case.

 Pros: